(part II - The Presqu’île)

 Walk by the river (on Quai Tilsitt).
-Pass by the red pedestrian bridge Passerelle Paul Couturier (previously known as Passerelle St Georges), which built in 1853 and connects Ainay to Église Saint Georges in Vieux Lyon.
-Further up north you pass by bridge Pont Bonaparte.
-The three-arched concrete bridge built in 1950, is the newest of a series of bridges which used to stand at this particular position.
-The first wooden bridge, the bridge of the Archdiocese, was built at this position between 1634 and 1642.
+Pass by the red pedestrian bridge Passerelle de l'Abbé Couturier (known as Passerelle St Georges until 2003), which built in 1853 and connects Ainay to Église Saint Georges in Vieux Lyon.

 On the square, a kind of refracting telescope provides a kaleidoscope view of the car park underneath the square.

-The theatre and the square on which it stands are named after a convent and church of the Celestine order, which occupied the site between 1407 and 1789.
+The theatre and the square on which it stands are named after a convent and church of the Celestine order (Le Couvent des Célestins), which occupied the site between 1407 and 1789.
 It was founded on the banks of the Saône on land seized from the Templars by Amedee VIII of Savoy and given to the order.

 The Lyonnais Fresco project came to life on a blind wall, and covers a surface area of 800 m² on what was formerly a real urban eyesore: three out of the four sides of the building bounded by Quai de la Saint-Vincent, Rue de la Martinière and Place Saint-Vincent are painted.

 From here head east by walking on Rue de la Martinière for 4-5 blocks.
-Turn right on Rue Sainte Marie des Terreaux to Place des Terreaux.
-This impressive square at beginning of the slopes of the La Croix-Rousse is marked by two of the most important buildings of Presqu'île: the Musée des Beaux-Arts de Lyon and the Hôtel de Ville de Lyon.
+Turn right on Rue Sainte Marie des Terreaux till Place des Terreaux.
+This impressive square at the beginning of the slopes of La Croix-Rousse is marked by two of the most important buildings of Presqu'île: the Musée des Beaux-Arts de Lyon and the Hôtel de Ville de Lyon.

 On this site used to stand the fortification walls which were built in the early 13th century between the Saône and Rhône rivers.
 The walls over the next three and a half centuries were enforced and elaborated, till eventually to be demolished and to give rise to the development of the area and the expansion of the city towards the north.

-The Museum of Fine Arts of Lyon (Musée des beaux-arts de Lyon) stands on the southern side of Place des Terreaux.
+The Museum of Fine Arts of Lyon (Musée des beaux-arts de Lyon) -Le Palais Saint-Pierre- stands on the southern side of Place des Terreaux.
 It is housed in a former Benedictine convent of the 17th and 18th centuries.

 The entrance to the museum is from the square and through a covered passageway the visitor enters the Jardin du Palais St Pierre (the former cloister of the convent), which is scattered with sculptures and fountains.
 Entry tickets cost 8-12 € (4-7 € reduced) depending on which parts you are interested to visit (permanent Collections, temporary exhibitions, or both).
 The access to the bookstore and the café is free…and this is a good trick to visit the whole museum for free!

-The back side of Hôtel de Ville de Lyon is located at the eastern side of Place des Terreaux.
-It is one of the largest historic buildings in the city, and it occupies the space between the Place des Terreaux and the Place de la Comédie, in front of the Opera Nouvel.
+At Place des Terreaux (at the eastern side) is also located the Hôtel de Ville de Lyon.
+The City Hall is one of the largest historic buildings in the city, and it occupies the whole space between the Place des Terreaux and the Place de la Comédie, in front of the Opera Nouvel.

 Lyon City Hall was built between 1645 and 1651 by Simon Maupin.
-Following a fire in 1674, the building was restored and modified, including its facade, designed by Jules Hardouin-Mansart and his pupil Robert de Cotte.
-In 1792 during the French Revolution, the half-relief of Louis XIV on horseback, in the middle of the facade was removed and replaced only during the Restoration by Henry IV of France, in the same posture.
+Following a fire in 1674, the building was restored and modified, including its facade (at Place des Terreaux), designed by Jules Hardouin-Mansart and his pupil Robert de Cotte.
+In 1792 during the French Revolution, the relief of Louis XIV on horseback, in the middle of the facade above the entrance, was removed and replaced only during the Restoration by Henry IV of France, in the same posture.